move-coop/parsons/docs/census.rst

    # First approach: Use API key environment variables

-   # In bash, set your environment variables like so:
+   # In Mac OS, for example, set your environment variables like so:
    # export CENSUS_API_KEY='MY_CENSUS_KEY'

    census = ActBlue()